 And so, these perceptions are a function of your own state.
 Life is a mirror.
 How you are feeling- the frequency at which your thought-forms manifest the state of your senses, actually elicits your perceptions of the world.
 You are constantly creating your own world.
 Life doesn't happen to you, it happens for you!

 You can train your vision to bear witness to these differences simply by closing your eyes in meditation, and visually entering that place where all illumination emanates from.
-It's right there; right inside.
-When you return and open your eyes, you can actually see the illumination issuing out of people, through their faces usually, in varying degrees.
-This will also help you to recognize the wonder of source energy (Love!) in everything, and the world will mirror that love for you.
-Much of this lays at the heart of Buddhism, and is wonderfully taught currently by Eckhart Tolle.
+It's right there – right inside.
+When you return and open your eyes, you can actually see the illumination issuing out of people, through their faces usually – in personal in varying degrees, based in their karmic energy.
+This will also help you to recognize the wonder of source energy (which is Love!) in everything, and the world will mirror that love for you.

 "Our present world is conditioned by our present mode of consciousness; only when that consciousness passes from its present dualistic mode...will the new creation appear, which is the external reality of which our world is a mirror."